chemzqm/list-render/Readme.md

   and method (`string` or `number`, or a sort function for javascript array), if no method, it guess the method by field value, render them limit by `option.limit`

-### .findReactive(el)
+### .findModel(el)

-  Find a specific reactive instance related by element, useful for event delegate
+  Find a specific model instance related by element, useful for event delegate

 ### .remove()